artcuddy/project3-enigma/README.md

 <img src="assets/screenshots/enigma-letters-error.png"><br><br>

-* If the user enters more than 4 mubers as the guess an error will be shown explaining why it's not a vaild guess
+* If the user enters more than 4 numbers as the guess an error will be shown explaining why it's not a vaild guess

 <img src="assets/screenshots/enigma-to-many-numbers-error.png"><br><br>